Appropriate adult at the police station

 Your AA does not have to know what you and your legal adviser talked about.
 You should not tell them anything you don’t want them to know.

 When should I get legal advice?

-Everyone has a right to legal advice.
-You will not look guilty if you have a
+Everyone has the right to legal advice.
+You will not look guilty if you have a legal adviser.

-Tell your appropriate adult (AA) or custody sergeant if you want to speak to a solicitor.
+Tell your appropriate adult (AA) or custody sergeant if you want to speak to a legal adviser.
 They can help you to get one.
-It is free to speak to a solicitor at the police station.
-The solicitor may give you advice over the phone to start with.
+It is free to speak to a legal adviser at the police station.
+The legal adviser may give you advice over the phone to start with.
 They can also come to see you at the police station.

-You can speak to your appropriate adult or custody sergeant if something has happened at the police station which you are not happy about.
+You can speak to your appropriate adult (AA) or custody sergeant if you’re not happy about something that has happened at the police station.
 The custody sergeant should record your concerns in your custody record.